endo-do/Table-Class-Python/README.md

 ## How to use the Terminal Class

+All of this is also documented in the code itself

 ### How to specifiy Indexes correctly:

 - When adding, removing or editing the content of the table, the headers dont count as a row/col so the first row will still have the index 0